10 Twitch Stats That You Should Care About As a Streamer

 When it comes to Twitch stream stats, Twitch channel stats (including highest views and average views) are one of the most obvious indicators of what works and what doesn’t.
 Monitoring it closely is a good move, as it will help you figure out what kind of games, segments and time slots result in the best viewership.

 For example, if you changed one game that you used to stream regularly for another and it’s clear that it caused a dip in viewership, you may need to rethink your content strategy.
-It’s best to give any change an appropriate time to prove itself before making any snap judgements, though.
+It’s best to give any change an appropriate time to prove itself before making snap judgments, though.

 Twitch Sub Count and Followers